Diazepam for muscle spasm

 • You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-• Check with your doctor or pharmacist before giving any other medicines to your child.
-This includes herbal or complementary medicines.
+Check with your doctor or pharmacist before giving any other medicines to your child.
+This includes herbal and complementary medicines.

 Is there anything else I need to know about this medicine?

-Do not stop giving diazepam suddenly, as this can cause severe side-effects.
+Do not suddenly stop giving Diazepam, as this can cause severe side-effects.

 • You may have heard that some people become addicted to or dependent on diazepam.
 This is unlikely to happen when diazepam is given to children for pain or spasms.

-• An antidote can be given to someone who has had too much diazepam.
+• An antidote can be given to reverse the effects of diazepam in someone who has had too much.
 This has to be done in hospital.

 • Make sure that you always have enough medicine.
 Order a new prescription at least 2 weeks before you will run out.